 Welcome to my research site!

-If you would like to know about my doctoral project on methods for assessing the social values of this historic environment, which informed the development of the Social Values Toolkit, please see the section ‘PhD research’.
+If you would like to know about my doctoral project, Wrestling with Social Value: An Examination of Methods and Approaches for Assessing Social Value in Heritage Management and Conservation, which informed the development of the Social Values Toolkit, please see the section ‘PhD research’.

-The other pages of this site introduce some of the post-doctoral projects and other activities that I have been working on since completing my PhD.
+The other pages of this site introduce some of the post-doctoral projects and other activities that I have been working on since completing my PhD in 2021.

 I hope you enjoy reading about my work.
 Please do contact me if you would like further information or to discuss a potential collaboration.